 Field trips and visits to industry are considered an extension of the instructional setting.
 On such trips, you are subject to follow all College policies.

 If you are a member of the military reserves and must miss classes to fulfill your military obligations, you must inform your instructors, your faculty advisor and the Registrar.
-Permission to miss classes, however, does not exempt you from completing all requirements of your courses.
+Permission to miss classes, however, does not exempt you from completing all requirements of your courses or financial obligations.

 Saint Paul College fully supports the principles of free expression and respect for the diversity of beliefs, including religious observances, among our academic community.
 It is the policy of the College to provide reasonable academic accommodations for students when sincerely held religious beliefs conflict with classroom activities or course requirements that were not disclosed in the course description.
 It is the responsibility of the student to inform the instructor in a timely fashion of such possible conflicts.
 If a mutually agreed upon academic accommodation is not possible, the student may initiate an appeal.